top of page

 This is a station to fiddle yard layout designed to be self-contained, and transportable in even a small car.

-Operation will be by DCC with switches for points and signals.
+Operation is by by DCC with switches for points and signals.

 Scale/Gauge : 4mm OO9